parryc/thevoid/templates/leflan/language_lithuanian.md

 : Man patinka... - I like...
 : Can also use _mėgti_ - to like

+Man tas pats - 无所谓

+## Telling Time

+There are two main ways of telling time: listing all of the components (one thirty seven), or describing the time relatively (seven after half of two).

+Relative time uses two prepositions, _be_ for before, and _po_ for after. _Be_ is used from :35 to :00 and _po_ is used from :00 to :25.
+Both take the genitive.

+Exact hours (1:00, 2:00...) use oridnal numbers, ex.
+1:00 _yra pirma_, 4:00 _yra ketvirta_.

+Do not decline minutes when the time expression should be in ACC (such as in an "at ... o'clock" expression.
+No reason, just cause.
+Ex. at 4:35 - penkios po pusės penkių

+### Examples

+_yra..._

+* 4:15 - keturious (valandos) ir penkiolika (minučių)
+* 10:25 - dešimt valandų ir dvidešimt penkios minutės
+* 11:11 - vienolika valandų ir vienolika minučių
+* 2:33 - dvi valandos ir trisdešimt trys minutės
+* 1:35 - _pirma_ valanda ir trisdešimt penkios
+* 10:15 - penkiolika po dešimt; po dešimt penkolika
+* 10:45 - be penkilikos vieniolika
+* 2:05 - penkios po dvieju
+* 4:47 - be trylikos penkios
+* 2:30 - pusė trijų (quantity word _pusė_ takes GEN)
+* 4:30 - pusė penkių
+* 10:30 - pusė vieniolikos
+* 6:26 - be keturių pusė septynių
+* 7:37 - septynios po pusės aštuonių

+_kada sustinkame?_, expecting an "at ... o'clock" reply

+* at 9:30 - pusę dešimt
+* at 11:45 - be penkiolikos dvyliktą
+* at 2:00 - antrą (valandą)
+* at 4:25 - be penkių pusę penkių
+* at 4:35 - penkios po pusės penkių
 # Errata

 Can use a man's first name in the plural to refer to the man's family.